blabla1337/skf-flask/skf/markdown/code_examples/java/13-code_example--HTML_encoding--.md

 	String htmlbug = ESAPI.encoder().encodeForHTML("<script>alert(1337);</script>");

 	/*
-	This next encoding method is used whenever you are allowing userinput into html attributes.
+	This next encoding method is used whenever you are allowing user input into html attributes.
 	The attack below will now be outputted as: onload=&amp;#39;alert(1337)&amp;#39;